 KANZHUN LIMITED to Report First Quarter 2023 Results on May 24, 2023

-/EIN News/ -- BEIJING, May 12, 2023 (GLOBE NEWSWIRE) -- KANZHUN LIMITED (“BOSS Zhipin” or the “Company”) (Nasdaq: BZ; HKEX: 2076), a leading online recruitment platform in China, today announced that it will report its unaudited consolidated results for the first quarter ended March 31, 2023, before the U.S. market opens on Wednesday, May 24, 2023.
+BEIJING, May 12, 2023 (GLOBE NEWSWIRE) -- KANZHUN LIMITED ("BOSS Zhipin" or the "Company") BZ HKEX: 2076))), a leading online recruitment platform in China, today announced that it will report its unaudited consolidated results for the first quarter ended March 31, 2023, before the U.S. market opens on Wednesday, May 24, 2023.

 The Company will host a conference call on Wednesday, May 24, 2023 at 8:00PM Beijing Time (8:00AM U.S. Eastern Time) to discuss the results.